Violet Town

 It’s 1939, and the Second World War has just begun.

-Catherine Hawkins, longstanding resident of Hickory’s Orphanage, is entering her last year on scholarship at Dashwood Boarding School at Violet Town, in England’s countryside.
+Catherine Hawkins, an orphan and scholarship student with dreams of Oxford University, is entering her final year at Dashwood Boarding School in the English countryside.

 Bryony McGuinness resides in Melbourne’s South-Eastern suburbs with her fiancé, David and furball-son, Archer.
 The second eldest of six, she took to writing from a very young age, and it was in Year 8, when she was daydreaming in the classroom, that the early stages of Violet Town were born, paving the way for what would become an ever-evolving project spanning two decades.